lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-03-swift-parsers-introduction.markdown

 However there are other ways of constructing and building Applications, using Abstractions that seem far away from the Gang-of-Four, Object Oriented Programming and the more dynamic idioms of Objective-C. Functional Programming provides us with abstractions that help us to dispense with both the repetition but without sacrificing safety and predictability.
 These techniques can be employed without the need to read 42 tutorials about what a Monad is and isn't.
 Functional Programming has a few fundamental particles, once we learn how they can be applied, the mathematics behind them become a mainly academic exercise that can be ignored if we want to.

-## Applying to Parsing

-It looks like ['How to Parse JSON in Swift'](http://robnapier.net/functional-wish-fulfillment) as become the ['Haskell Monad Tutorial'](http://www.haskell.org/haskellwiki/Monad_tutorials_timeline).
-However, it is a great place to get started with some new ways of thinking as many of us understand how the Static-but-inferred typing of Swift changes how we can think about programming problems.
+## Parser Requirements

 In Objective-C, Parsing can be a minefield of typing and branching.
 I don't think I'd be going out on a limb to say that it is one of the most fragile parts of most codebases.
 If an Objective-C Application has any Unit Tests whatsoever, the Parsing components will have the best coverage.

-I'm defining 'Parsing' to be the process of extracting data from [data serialisation format](http://en.wikipedia.org/wiki/Comparison_of_data_serialization_formats) to a Model construct that is usable by the rest of the Application.
+I'm defining 'Parsing' to be the process of extracting data from [data serialisation format](http://en.wikipedia.org/wiki/Comparison_of_data_serialization_formats) to a Model construct that is usable by the rest of the Application[^monadic-parser].
 The Parser itself can have some or all of the following requirements:

 1. Check that a value exists for a given key or node in a tree-like structure exists.
 2. Distinguish between a terminal value in the Data Serialization itself versus the value not existing at all.
 For example a ```null``` value in a JSON Object rather than a value missing from the JSON itself.